j0e1in/DroneAutonomousSearch/Readme.md

 #Drone Autonomous Searching System

-A system that makes drone search in a closed area autonomously.
+A program that makes drone search in a closed area autonomously.
 By observing surroundings with a front stereo camera (no budget for 3 or 4 cameras), it detects obstacles and avoids them in real-time.
 No foreknowledge of the environment is required.
 I use opencv cascade classifiers for demonstrating searching for humans in a closed area.

 The obstacle avoidance and human detection parts are written in c++, and then are wrapped as a nodejs library for controlling drone using nodejs.
 (Since the [third-party  ARDrone2.0 nodejs client](https://github.com/felixge/node-ar-drone) is much easier to program.)